Mary Ann Glendon: Career

-Glendon received her Bachelor of Arts, Juris Doctor, and Master of Comparative Law from the University of Chicago.

 Glendon practiced law in Chicago from 1963 to 1968.
 She became a professor at Boston College Law School in 1968 and began teaching at Harvard Law School in 1987.

 In 1995, she was the Vatican representative to the international 1995 Beijing Conference on Women sponsored by the United Nations, where she contested the use of condoms for the prevention of HIV and AIDS.
 At the time, Pope John Paul II issued a statement that "The Holy See in no way endorses contraception or the use of condoms, either as a family planning measure or in HIV/AIDS prevention programs."

 On November 4, 2002, in reference to the Boston Globes Pulitzer Prize nomination for its coverage of sexual abuse by Catholic priests, Glendon told a conference of Catholics that "if fairness and accuracy have anything to do with it, awarding the Pulitzer Prize to the Boston Globe would be like giving the Nobel Peace Prize to Osama bin Laden."
 In 2003 the Globe was awarded the Pulitzer Prize for Public Service for its coverage of the church scandals.Glendon was appointed by President Bush to the President's Council on Bioethics.
 Her nomination as United States Ambassador to the Holy See was announced on November 5, 2007.
 The U.S. Senate voted to confirm her on December 19, 2007.
 She presented her Letters of Credence to Pope Benedict XVI on February 29, 2008, and resigned her office effective January 19, 2009.

-On June 26, 2013 Pope Francis named Glendon a member of the Pontifical Commission of inquiry for the Institute for Works of Religion (IOR), which is also known as the Vatican Bank.
+On June 26, 2013, Pope Francis named Glendon a member of the Pontifical Commission of inquiry for the Institute for Works of Religion (IOR), which is also known as the Vatican Bank.
 Glendon, two cardinals, a bishop, and a monsignor are responsible for preparing an investigative report on the Vatican Bank.
 In July 2014 she was appointed to be a member of the board of the IOR.

 Glendon resigned from the board in February 2018 saying that she wanted to devote more time to other Catholic causes.

 Glendon serves on the board of directors for First Things, an ecumenical conservative journal that encourages a religiously informed philosophy for the ordering of society.
 She is also a board member of Blackstone Fellowship the Christian conservative legal training program run by Alliance Defending Freedom.

 On October 1, 2017, it was announced that Glendon would be the 2018 recipient of the Notre Dame Center for Ethics and Culture's Evangelium Vitae Medal.

+In 2024, she published a memoir, In the Courts of Three Popes: An American Lawyer and Diplomat in the Last Absolute Monarchy of the West.